Bouchra: Themes

 Lumi Tan of Italian art magazine CURA. called Bouchra a coming-of-age story "that feels less resolute and teleological" than similar works dependent on "facile nostalgia" and heavy on "sing-along soundtracks, fashion mistakes, and winking pop cultural references".
 The film "adopts a psychological realism that blends nostalgia, sensitivity, and eroticism", per Martha Kirszenbaum of French magazine Les Inrockuptibles.
 Commentary on the Moroccan diaspora is offered, along with views on migration differentiated from the depictions of Hispanics and Latinos common in American media.
 Culture clashes and generation gaps, and issues surrounding communication between family members, are also brought up.
 Bouchra's fear of entering elevators, which implores her to walk eleven floors up her New York apartment, is seen as a metaphor for control loss and inability to escape conversations.
 As the story progresses, her living conditions improve; her mother Aicha comments on art's healing tendencies at one point.

 Lawrence Garcia of In Review Online compared the voice and dialogue work, and stylistic flourishes, to Richard Linklater's oeuvre; he also found the "long-distance" mother-daughter dynamic reminiscent of Joanna Arnow's i hate myself :).
 (Note: Listed in Garcia 2025 as a 2015 title, but officially premiered in 2013.)
 "Structurally," he added, "Bouchra has a kind of reflexive, meta-fictional aspect to it", referring to the storyboards and clips from the titular character's work in progress.
 Bouchra's phone-call scenes mirror one with Bennani's lizard character in the precursor web series.

 During the film, Bouchra's openly gay identity is at odds with her family's conservative religious beliefs.
 Emotionally ostracised by her other relatives, Bouchra also "feels rejected by her mother's silence".
 As Mobarak writes, "Her sexuality is obviously a cultural sticking point—one born from the societal indoctrination of Aicha and her husband's youth and religion.
 They never disowned their daughter, but they've also never been comfortable handling their shame."
 Alessia Baranello of Italian magazine Lampoon made a similar observation, adding that "cultural barriers remain high and conflict is not eschewed...the discomfort [over Bouchra's coming out] remains unsolvable, without a happy ending."
 Unless she reconciles with Aicha, says Monita Roy Mohan of Geek Girl Authority, Bouchra and her project will not achieve a "breakthrough".
 "Coming out," says ArtReviews Cici Peng, "is neither linear nor final but an ongoing process of reevaluation, [the film's] narrative frequently revisiting Bouchra's confessional moment" and the calls that soon follow, "examining anew their diverging version of events."

 The word "gay" is not heard until Bouchra and Aicha have dinner together during the closing scenes.
-At different points in the story, Bouchra also has sex with amphibian and reptile characters, and affairs with other animals lacking French fluency.
 John Lynn of the International Cinephile Society observed the uncompromising tone in the depiction of Bouchra's issues.